nbgraham/schedule/README.md

 ### cache
 The application leverages Symfony's reverse proxy in dev and prod.

-In dev if the GET param ?no_cache=1 is passed in the URL, the reverse proxy is ignored.
+In dev if the GET param ?no_cache=1 is passed in the URL the reverse proxy isn’t used.

-Section API calls are cached for ten minutes, and can be tweaked  in the @Cache() annotation.
+Section API calls are cached for ten minutes, and can be tweaked using the @Cache annotation.

     /**
      * Fetch a subset of sections based on the provided filter criteria.